Q: What are WordAds?

 Q: How and when do I get paid?

-A: Much of the work that WordAds does is on the back-end, negotiating deals with ad partners globally.
-Our primary goal today is to increase the payments per page for all of our sites.
-We also are putting energy into customizing new themes for WordAds.
+A: Much of the work we do remains behind the scenes, like negotiating deals with ad partners around the world.
+Our primary goal today is to increase the payments per page for all our sites.
+We’re also investing energy in customizing new themes for WordAds.

-WordAds is conceived as a trusted advertising advisor rather than as an open marketplace for advertising products.
-We have tested and continue to test dozens of ad partners and products so that our bloggers do not have to.
-Some sites have asked if they can ad a specific affiliate or ad network or if they can sell ads themselves.
-WordAds is not a good fit for sites that want total freedom to run whatever ads program they please.
+We think of WordAds as a trusted advertising advisor, not an open marketplace for advertising products.
+We’ve tested and continue to test dozens of ad partners and products so that our users don’t have to spend their time on that.
+Some sites have asked if they can add a specific ad network or sell ads themselves.
+WordAds is not a good fit for sites that look for the total freedom to run whatever ads program they choose.